 Exhibition Research Lab serves diverse audiences through its gallery and public programme, including exhibitions, workshops, screenings, talks and conferences.
 The residency and fellowship programme is dedicated to artistic/curatorial research and the dissemination of knowledge, connecting international artists, curators and scholars working across diverse disciplines.
 The journal, a partnership with Liverpool Biennial, serves to disseminate the work of the Exhibition Research Lab and its key partners globally.

-Exhibition Research Lab is directed by Prof Joasia Krysa, Professor of Exhibition Research, with a joint appointment at Liverpool Biennial where she is Head of Research; with Dr Michael Birchall, Senior Lecturer in Exhibition Studies and Curator of Public Practice at Tate Liverpool; and Dr Mark Wright, Senior Lecturer with a joint appointment at FACT, where he is Director of FACTLab.
+Exhibition Research Lab is directed by Prof Joasia Krysa, Professor of Exhibition Research, with a joint appointment at Liverpool Biennial where she is Head of Research; with Dr Michael Birchall, Senior Lecturer in Exhibition Studies and Curator of Public Practice at Tate Liverpool; and Dr Hana Leaper, Senior Lecturer with a joint appointment at John Moores Painting Prize.

 Prof Joasia Krysa

-Professor of Exhibition Research and Director of Exhibition Research Lab at Liverpool John Moores University, with a joint appointment at Liverpool Biennial.
-In 2016 she was awarded an Honorary Associate Professorship at Aarhus University, Denmark.
-Previously she was Artistic Director of Kunsthal Aarhus in Denmark (2012-15) and served as part of curatorial team for DOCUMENTA 13 and Liverpool Biennial 2016.
-Her research and curatorial practice is located across contemporary art, digital culture and critical theory, with a distinctive research expertise in the intersection of curating and computation.
+Professor of Exhibition Research and Director of Exhibition Research Lab at Liverpool John Moores University, with a joint appointment at Liverpool Biennial, where she is Head of Research.
+She also holds an Honorary Associate Professorship in Curating at Aarhus University, Denmark.
+Previously, she served as Artistic Director of Kunsthal Aarhus, Denmark, part of the curatorial team for DOCUMENTA 13, and co-curator of Liverpool Biennial 2016.
+She is commissioning editor of contemporary art journal Stages published by Liverpool Biennial and series editor of DATA Browser books dedicated to art, politics and technology, published by Open Humanities Press.
+Her research is located across contemporary art, curating, digital culture and critical theory.

 Dr Michael Birchall